The MidpointDec 02, 2018

 This novel runs to 48,761 words.
 At 24,668, we find Gatsby’s crisis as he is unable to make his dream a reality with regard to Daisy:

-If you're writing first draft, write to know the story, then before second draft, use the Editing Course to get your big theme and storyline down to sentence by sentence style ordered with all your ducks in a row.
+If you’re writing a first draft, write to know the story, then before the second draft, use The Big Edit to get your big theme and storyline down to sentence by sentence style ordered with all your ducks in a row.